 Neurodiversity a New Way of Looking at Hypersensitivities

 Steve Silberman calls his book Neurotribes because he concludes that much of the population has brains wired to react to our current environment in predictable ways, now called neurotypical.
 A hot shower feels good.
 Hot showers are relaxing if you’re neurotypical.
 Temple Grandin, the famous autistic consultant, created cattle chutes that stopped freaking out cattle, thus lowering their panic reactions when moved from one place to another.
 A hot shower feels good and relaxing if you’re neurotypical.
 If you or your child have different reactions than the “norm,” life can be a puzzle and a struggle.
 It’s our goal to help you unravel the mystery that’s your child’s brain and body.
+If you are in a different neuro tribe, such as folks on the autism spectrum or who have other “wiring” in their brain, hot showers feel awful and must be avoided at all costs – even to the point of screaming and having a tantrum.
+Young children don’t have the words to explain, and they don’t have any way of knowing that how they experience something is different from you.
+No wonder you’re both confused, frustrated, and at wit’s end.
+You experience the world, emotions, and even your bodies differently.
+It is no wonder that school specialists are having difficulty figuring out children who are part of a different neuro tribe.
+Their brains work differently from what we call “the norm” or neurotypical.

 Increasing numbers of Hypersensitive Kids

+For example, ADD/ADHD (attention deficit disorder/attention deficit hyperactive disorder), now often called simply ADHD, can be surprisingly difficult to diagnose.
+Many children are being labeled as troublemakers or problem children.
 The CDC https://www.cdc.gov/ncbddd/adhd/data.html says 11 % of American children ages 4-17 have an attention disorder.
 That’s a 42% increase in ADHD diagnoses in the last eight years.
 How can we understand what we see with recent generations that include many neurodiverse individuals?

 Part I Conclusions

 We will repeat this section in Part II.
-These are the steps you can take now before you read Part II.
+These are the steps you can take now before you read Part II.** There is good news on several fronts.**

 Action Steps You Can Take Now